 A Will is a legal document in which you state how you want your assets to be distributed after your death.
 It allows you to choose an executor, who will be responsible for making sure your wishes are met.
-But can you make a Will yourself?

 - Failure to date the will